Statoil/TDD-intro/README.md

 To start -> check out the code from this repository (as you are here, you might already have done that).

+You can sneak peak into the Step-2 and Final folder if you're a bit stuck.

 ### TDD Step-1, a driver.
 Go into the Step-1 folder.
 There, you'll find a file ```testdriver.py```.
 This is the start-point for creating a driver class, using TDD.
 The driver is supposed to represent some features that a driver of a car has.
 If you manage to keep up, you never need to leave this folder.